-Securing a business loan can be daunting but it’s one of the more important functions when needing capital for growth or survival.
+Securing a business loan can be daunting but it is one of the more important functions when needing capital for growth or survival.
 When preparing financials for the bank, you must demonstrate to your lending institution that your business can generate a profit and have a positive cash flow.
-This requires substantiating your position with a series of reports including the preparation of a 3-Way Forecast and Key Financial Ratios.
+This requires substantiating your position which you can do with a series of reports.
+To do this, include the preparation of a 3-Way Forecast and Key Financial Ratios.

 Be Prepared with good Financials for the Bank

 Taking the time to prepare accurate budgets and forecasts is critical in being successful in any loan application.
 Going the next step by providing further analysis in the way of key financial ratios can only help improve your chances of getting over the line.
 Here are the relevant Key Financial Ratios you should include to help your Bank Manager make an informed decision.

 Being prepared with your financials will show the bank your professionalism and create an excellent first impression.
 And, that’s still important.
 By using a reporting tool like Calxa you can bundle the information you need into one report.
 Then add a nice cover and some notes to explain your assumptions.
 But first let us look at what you need to include.

 Prepare 3-Way Forecast

 Financials for the bank has to include a 3-way forecast.
 Banks want to see a 3-way forecast.
 This is sometimes referred to as a 3 Statement Model.
 You will find a profit forecast alone not enough for the bank manager to mitigate their risk.
 A true 3-way forecast includes a Profit and Loss forecast, Cashflow forecast and Balance Sheet forecasts.